Toblerity/fiona-rfc/rfc/0001-fiona-2-0-changes.md

 Dropping support for Python 2.7 must be advertised in various places: the project discussion group, developer blogs, Twitter, gdal-dev.
 There are no other special considerations.

 Dropping support for GDAL 1.x - 2.1.x must also be advertised in the same places.
-GDAL 2.2 is currently the baseline version and will remain the baseline version for Fiona 2.0.
+GDAL 2.2 is currently the baseline version, meaning that there are shim modules which add features missing from earlier versions of GDAL.
+GDAL 2.5 will become the new baseline version.
+Shim modules will be added to provide some features new to 2.5 such as GetDataAxisToSRSAxisMapping() and SetAxisMappingStrategy()[2].
+This does not require a change in the canonical representation of spatial reference systems from WKT (version 1), as is the case now, to WKT2.
 There are no other special considerations.

 It would be appropriate to warn users about upcoming changes for CRS, geometry, and feature objects.
-The semantic version spec recommends at least one minor version release with the deprecation warnings in place before breaking changes are released: https://semver.org/#how-should-i-handle-deprecating-functionality.
+The semantic version spec recommends at least one minor version release with the deprecation warnings in place before breaking changes are released [3].
 This minor version release would be 1.9.0.

 What are the deprecations?